How do you know if your ice hockey skates need sharpening

 Step 1:

-Examine the bottom of your hockey skates.
-You’ll note that the blades have two edges with a hollow in between them rather than just one (like a knife).
-This form is produced when the blades pass the grinding wheel (the finishing wheel).
+Look at your hockey skates’ bottoms.
+The blades have two edges with a hollow between them rather than simply one, as you will see (like a knife).
+When the blades pass the grinding wheel, this shape is created (the finishing wheel).

 Step 2:

-After running the blade alongside the wheel, the bottom of your blade takes on this rounded appearance.
-You can see that the cross-sectional edge of the wheel is rounded and resembles a portion of a circle if you split it into two semicircular sections.
+The bottom of your blade seems to be rounded after you run it beside the wheel.
+You can see that the cross-sectional edge is rounded and resembles a piece of a circle if you divide the wheel into two semicircles.

 Step 3: